Kheirah/unit-testing-challenge-template/README.md

 The function `greet` in `greeting.js` has the following specifications:

-- If the passed argument is the name of one of the coaches (`Stefan`, `Felix` or `Thomas`) it should return the string: "Howdy Coach!"
+- If the passed argument is the name of one of the coaches (`Martin`, `Marc` or `Ernst`) it should return the string: "Howdy Coach!"
 - If the passed argument is `Dalia` it should return "Howdy Boss!"
 - If the passed argument is any other name it should return "Howdy name!" (where name is the value of the passed argument, e.g.: `greet("Luigi")` should return "Howdy Luigi!")

 Write tests to test the functionality first (Test Driven Development).
-Fully implement the function afterwards, so the tests pass.
+Fully implement the function afterwards so the tests pass.

 ## Extra challenge: Utilities tests

 The file `utilities.js` contains the function `toggleBookmark`.
-A test for this function already exist.
+A test for this function already exists.
 You can find the test in the file `utilities.test.js`.
 The test is deactivated.

 - Activate the test by replacing `test.skip(...)` with `test(...)`.
 The test should fail.